MAC: A Conversion Rate Prediction Benchmark Featuring Labels Under Multiple Attribution Mechanisms: The Benchmark

 In CVR prediction, the conventional paradigm assumes a \textbf{single attribution mechanism} $\mathcal{A}$ (e.g., last-click or linear) that assigns a binary label $y^\mathcal{A} \in \{0,1\}$ to each ad click, indicating whether the click is credited for a subsequent conversion within a fixed attribution window.
 However, this view is inherently limited: different attribution mechanisms encode distinct perspectives on user intent and touchpoint contribution, and no single rule fully captures the true conversion causality.
 To overcome this limitation, we formalize \textbf{multi-attribution learning (MAL)} as follows.
 Let $\mathcal{M} = \{\mathcal{A}_1, \mathcal{A}_2, \dots, \mathcal{A}_K\}$ be a set of $K$ attribution mechanisms (e.g., last-click, first-click, linear, and data-driven attribution (DDA)).
 For each click instance $\mathbf{x}$, there is a set of \textbf{continuous attribution weights} $\{w^{\mathcal{A}_1}, w^{\mathcal{A}_2}, \dots, w^{\mathcal{A}_K}\}$, where $w^{\mathcal{A}_i} \in \mathbb{R}_{\geq 0}$ denotes the contribution of the click to related conversions under the mechanism $\mathcal{A}_i$, computed over a fixed attribution window.

 In MAL, one attribution mechanism $\mathcal{A}_t \in \mathcal{M}$ is designated as the \textbf{target attribution mechanism} according to business requirements.
 Predicting the conversion labels under $\mathcal{A}_t$ is the \textbf{primary task}, while the remaining $K-1$ mechanisms serve as \textbf{auxiliary attribution mechanisms}, and the labels yielded by them are \textbf{auxiliary targets}.
-The goal is to train a prediction model $f_\theta(\cdot)$ such that the estimate $\hat{y}^{\mathcal{A}_t} = f_\theta(\mathbf{x})$ accurately approximates the true attribution weight $w^{\mathcal{A}_t}$ by jointly leveraging supervision signals from all $K$ attribution views.
+The goal is to train a prediction model $f_\theta(\cdot)$ such that the estimate $\hat{y}^{\mathcal{A}_t} = f_\theta(\mathbf{x})$ accurately predicts the binary conversion label derived from the attribution weight $w^{\mathcal{A}_t}$ by jointly leveraging supervision signals from all $K$ attribution views.
 This setup enables the model to acquire a more holistic understanding of post-click conversion behavior.